3atar2004/OS-Scheduler/README.md

 ![OS-logo](https://github.com/user-attachments/assets/371d60a4-0d7b-41dc-be23-98eccdc214e1)

 ## About
 This OS scheduler simulates how a CPU manages the execution of multiple processes using fundamental operating system concepts.
-It recreates a realistic multi-process environment, inter-process communication and scheduling algorithms.
+It recreates a realistic multi-process environment using interprocess communication and scheduling algorithms.

 The scheduler determines the execution order of processes based on their status and manages them using a data structure that tracks whether each process is Running, Ready, or Blocked (doing I/O, using other resources than CPU or waiting on unavailable resources).
 Upon creation, each process transitions through these states, closely mimicking real-world OS behavior.